MCreator/MCreator/plugins/mcreator-localization/help/default/gamerule/display_name.md

 This is the GameRule display name.
-It is used for the GameRules setting screen.
+It is used on the GameRules setting screen.